REWARDING YOUR TEAMS IS IMPORTANT, WHEREVER THEY'RE BASED

 3. Get Creative - the Little things go a long way

 Showing your appreciation for remote workers doesn’t have to cost the earth.
 Treating them to lunch, for example, is a small, simple way to show your gratitude.
-Yes, even now... especially now!
-Get creative – have a video call in your kitchen and make lunch together as you chat and catch up.
+You could wait for a day everyone's in, or get creative – have a video call in your kitchen and make lunch together as you chat and catch up.
+You could even send them an eVoucher or Gift Card so they could order something in!

-In a list of the top ten perks employees prefer, extra holiday days, verbal recognition and gourmet treats (FOOD!) all rank highly in the list, so there are plenty of ways to rewards staff without spending vast amounts – you can still get personal without getting up close!
+In a list of the top ten perks employees prefer, extra holiday days, verbal recognition and gourmet treats all rank highly in the list, so there are plenty of ways to rewards staff without going over your budget!

 4. Have a little fun